 Some futures contracts are cash-settled, others are settled via physical delivery.

-Soybeans, for example, are physically-delivered as part of the contract terms.
-They settle with the exchange of actual physical soybeans or cash soybeans between buyer and seller.
+For example, soybeans are physically delivered as part of the contract terms.
+They settle with the exchange of actual physical soybeans between buyer and seller.

-It is CME Clearing, in conjunction with the FCMs (Futures commission merchant or broker), that makes sure trader accounts are debited and credited accordingly and that cash settlements are made in a timely and accurate fashion.
+It is CME Clearing, in conjunction with the futures commission merchants (FCMs, a type of broker), that makes sure trader accounts are debited and credited accordingly and that cash settlements are made in a timely and accurate matter.

-The trader decides to hold onto the futures contract until the final settlement day (usually the third Monday of the expiration month).
-The final settlement is determined using the IMM price quote convention.
+The trader decides to hold onto the futures contract until the final settlement day, which occurs on the business day prior to the third Wednesday of the contract delivery month.

 1.00 99.00